DartingMelody/WordleRL/README.md

 ```
 python test.py --policy MC --word midst
 ```
-where policy can be selected from [MC, TD0, NstepSarsa, bandits, greedy, OnlineTDLambda] For running Sarsa, expected Sarsa or Q learning, use the command:
+where policy can be selected from [MC, TD0, NstepSarsa, bandits, greedy, OnlineTDLambda].
+For running Sarsa, expected Sarsa or Q learning, use the command:
 ```
 python test.py --policy MC --word midst --type Sarsa
 ```
-where type can be [Sarsa, ExpectedSarsa, Qlearning] The default dataset is the larger one, for running the smaller dataset the command is:
+where type can be [Sarsa, ExpectedSarsa, Qlearning].
+The default dataset is the larger one, for running the smaller dataset the command is:
 ```
 python test.py --policy MC --dataset smallset --word midst